dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Motivation:</mark>

-At certain points during Android development, you will be required to develop a custom view
+<mark style="background: #AD21D9;">At certain points during Android development, you will be required to develop a custom view:</mark>
 - Not everything you will require in terms of views will be provided by the SDK
 - A lot of applications will have at least one custom view in their layouts and activities